Undergraduate Program

 Geological Engineers deal with a wide variety of the resource and environmental problems that come with accommodating more and more people on a finite planet.
 Foundations for building, roads and other structures must be properly evaluated and stabilized; contaminated sites and ground-water must be accurately characterized before cleanup can be accomplished; water supplies must be located, developed and protected; and new mineral and energy resources must be located and developed in an environmentally sound manner.
 Geological Engineers are the professionals trained to meet these challenges.

-Graduates follow five general career paths
+Undergraduate students follow five general career paths

 - Geological Engineering/Geotechnics: Careers in site investigation, design and stabilization of foundations; site characterization, design, construction and remediation of waste disposal sites or contaminated sites; and assessment of geologic hazards.